sass/sass/proposal/custom-url-resolution.md

 #### Unknown sass filepath

-In case the sass compiler does not have a filepath for the originating sass file it is impossible to remap this url reference to the proper location on the server or inline this.
-In this case we should leave the url as is without trying to remap it in any way.
+In case the sass compiler does not have a filepath for the originating sass file it is impossible to remap this url reference to the proper location on the server or inline this automatically using the CLI.

+In this case we should leave the url as is when using a predefined CLI option but still call the `rewriteUrl` callback of the JavaScript API as this might still be able to remap the url.

+## Syntax

+This proposal applies to the `url(...)` function, both with and without the quotation marks.
+This ensures this applies to the entire css specification for `url(...)`.

 ## Breaking Changes